usacpcheung/timetabling-app/README.md

 ### Students and groups

 - Maintain active students, their required subjects, lesson limits and repeat preferences (including per-subject repeat allow-lists).
+Use the _Needs lessons?_ toggle to temporarily exclude a student from scheduling without deleting their data.
 - Record student unavailability, block individual teachers (while ensuring viable alternatives remain) and restrict allowable locations.
 - Group students for joint lessons.
 Each subject in the group must be taught by at least one unblocked teacher, and optional location limits can keep lessons in suitable rooms.
+- Use the batch student actions panel to add or remove blocked slots, subjects, teacher blocks and allowed locations for multiple students at once.

 ### Locations